SQream/sqream_docs/guides/operations/optimization_best_practices.rst

    WHERE HIGH_SELECTIVITY(p_date = '2018-07-01')
    GROUP BY 1;

 This hint tells the query compiler that the ``WHERE`` condition is expected to filter out more than 60% of values.
-It does not affect the query results, but when used correctly can improve query performance.
+It never affects the query results, but when used correctly can improve query performance.

+.. tip:: The ``HIGH_SELECTIVITY()`` hint function can only be used as part of the ``WHERE`` clause.
+It can't be used in equijoin conditions, cases, or in the select list.

+Read more about identifying the scenarios for the high selectivity hint in our :ref:`Monitoring query performance guide<high_selectivity_data_opt>`.

 Cast smaller types to avoid overflow in aggregates
 ------------------------------------------------------